huggingface/pytorch-image-models/README.md

 ### Aug 1, 2020
 Universal feature extraction, new models, new weights, new test sets.
-* All models support the `features_only=True` argument for `create_model` call to return a network that extracts features from the deepest layer at each stride.
+* All models support the `features_only=True` argument for `create_model` call to return a network that extracts feature maps from the deepest layer at each stride.
 * New models
   * CSPResNet, CSPResNeXt, CSPDarkNet, DarkNet
   * ReXNet
-  * (Aligned) Xception41/65/71 (a proper port of TF models)
+  * (Modified Aligned) Xception41/65/71 (a proper port of TF models)
 * New trained weights
   * SEResNet50 - 80.3
   * CSPDarkNet53 - 80.1 top-1